RDO Building

 High-rise building in Fargo, North Dakota, U.S.

 The RDO Building is a mixed-use high-rise building located in Downtown Fargo, North Dakota, United States.
 It became the city's tallest building in 2020, surpassing the Radisson Blu since 1985, and is the second tallest building in the state.
 The building was formally named Block 9 Tower until the R.D.
 Offutt Corporation purchased the naming rights of the building.
 The building is owned and operated by the Kilbourne Group.
 In addition, the RDO Building contains an expansive programmed community plaza known as Broadway Square, spanning over a half acre.

 History

 The RDO Building was originally announced in 2016 as Block 9 Tower.
 It was developed by Kilbourne Group and was planned to be the tallest building in the state at 250 ft.
 The project had dated back to 2013, however, no plans were officially announced until 2016.
 By 2018, the height had been shortened to 235 ft, and ground was later broken on September 12 of that same year.
 During construction in 2019, R.D.
 Offutt announced that it would make the building its headquarters and would purchase the naming rights.
-9 Block Tower officially opened on February 1, 2021 as the RDO Building.
+Block 9 Tower officially opened on February 1, 2021 as the RDO Building.